Ask Biki? I’ve Lost The Belt For My Trench Coat, How Do I Replace It?

 I am a fan of giving my trench coat a retro look.
 That’s why I love pairing my vintage blue, orange and cream/beige silk print scarf with my trench coat, I think the tones work really well with the beige hue of my jacket…I feel 70s retro-faaaabulous!

-2. Trench Coat Belt Replacement – Buckle Options
+2. Trench Coat Belt Replacement – Belt Options

-If you’re not convinced with using a scarf as a belt replacement and prefer a buckle.
+If you’re not convinced with using a scarf as a belt replacement and prefer an actual belt.
 There are some online sites that provide decent options.

 Budget-friendly coat belt replacement options